 Improving water supply and sanitation

-Title: Sector programme Water and Sanitation (PROSECEAU) in Burundi
+Title: Sector programme water and sanitation

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Agency for rural water supply and sanitation (AHAMR), urban water and electricity provider (REGIDESO)

 Overall term: 2018 to 2020 (phase IV)

 Burundi is rich in water resources and has over 30,000 sources.
 However, the infrastructure for distributing drinking water to the population is inadequate or in poor condition.
 In the three provinces supported, 57 per cent of households do not have access to drinking water.
 The high population density also means that a quarter of water sources are contaminated with bacteria.
 Due to poor hygiene conditions, the quality of the water deteriorates further while it is being stored in households and is contaminated with bacteria in 75 per cent of cases.

 In 2013, Burundi adopted the principles of the Water Law and a strategy that supports the poor population.
 These remain in force and determine the development of the water sector in spite of a political crisis and the suspension of German cooperation with the Government of Burundi in 2015.